andrew/ultimate-awesome/README.md

 - [awesome-microbit](https://github.com/carlosperate/awesome-microbit) - A curated list of BBC micro:bit resources.
 - [web3-awesome](https://github.com/fltenwall/web3-awesome) - Web3百科全书👏🏻 打造 web3 全球第一中文资源.
 - [awesome-billing](https://github.com/kdeldycke/awesome-billing) - 💰 Billing & Payments knowledge for cloud platforms.
-- [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - An up-to-date, community-driven list of awesome European tech alternatives!
-All focused on privacy, sustainability, and innovation.
-The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.
 - [awesome-auth](https://github.com/casbin/awesome-auth) - 📊 Software and Libraries for Authentication & Authorization & SSO & IAM.
 - [awesome-freedom](https://github.com/hiddify/awesome-freedom) - In this repository we have collected all awesome tools for iranian people.
 - [awesome-quill](https://github.com/quilljs/awesome-quill) - A curated list of awesome things related to Quill.